 Dental emergencies can take on many forms.
-While a blow to the face and teeth is an obvious indication of an emergency situation, other injuries and incidents may not be as clear.
+While an injury to the face and teeth is an obvious indication of an emergency situation, other types of dental emergencies may not be as clear.

-Infection is another sign of an emergency situation.
-Having an abscess or infection in your mouth is a sign that you need immediate medical attention as this is a life-threatening condition.
+Infection is another sign of an emergency.
+Having an abscess or infection in your mouth signifies that you need immediate medical attention as this is a life-threatening condition.
 Symptoms like knots in your mouth or swelling are clear signs of an infection.
 As a rule of thumb, any situation that involves bleeding, severe pain, or tooth loss is an emergency.

 Common Dental Emergencies

 While dental emergencies are never planned, they aren’t uncommon.
-The most common dental emergencies include knocked-out teeth, chipped or cracked teeth, and abscessed teeth.
+The most common types of dental emergencies include knocked-out teeth, chipped or cracked teeth, and abscessed teeth.

-Knocked-out teeth often occur as a result of intense physical activity like sports.
-While this is a serious situation, a knocked-out tooth is salvageable if the individual acts quickly.
-If you ever experience a knocked-out tooth, be sure to pick it up as soon as possible as this increases the chances of reinsertion.
+Knocked-out teeth often occur as a result of intense physical activity.
+While this is a serious situation, a knocked-out tooth is salvageable if you act quickly.
+If you ever experience a knocked-out tooth, be sure to pick it up as soon as possible, as this increases the chances of reinsertion.

-Carefully grab the tooth by the top or the crown, avoiding the root.
-Then, rinse it but don’t scrub it.
+Carefully grab the tooth by the top of the crown, avoiding the root.
+Then, rinse it, but don’t scrub it.
 Reinsert the tooth if possible.
-If this isn’t possible, put the tooth into a container with milk and get to a dentist immediately.
+If this isn’t possible, put the tooth into a container with milk and immediately get to a Lovett Dental Gulfgate dentist.